-My wife was 39 weeks pregnant would give birth literally any day.
+My wife was 39 weeks pregnant and would give birth literally any day.
 She had preceded me to a larger city where the medical care was good; I finished my last day of teaching on Saturday, was going to pack on Sunday, and then drive with my other kids to meet her on Monday.
-Until the news and rumors began swirling that our city could experience “hard lockdown” due to a COVID outbreak.
-The risk was not just that I’d be unable to leave our city—leaving my wife to give birth by herself hundreds of miles away—but that, if we didn’t leave our gated community quickly enough, we could get locked into our community and be unable to leave.
-What would happen was unclear, but the risk of being separated from my wife right before birth was too great to take, so we decided to leave immediately.
+Then, the rumors began swirling that our city might be locked down due to COVID.
+The risk was not just that I’d be unable to leave our city but that, if we didn’t leave our gated community quickly enough, we’d been unable to leave and my wife would give birth by herself.
+That risk threw us into all-out action to get out of our neighborhood as fast as we could.

 Today’s tip isn’t meant to replace the advice and counsel of a qualified mental health professional—if you’re not in a healthy spot, do seek out qualified help—but rather to share with you practices that I’ve found critical to maintaining my own emotional and mental health as an expat.